 When you take items out of the attic and other areas of your home that are less trafficked, you stir up dust and other allergens.
 These irritants may already exist in your home, but they remained dormant until the move.

-On top of this, when you’re entering a new place, there will be unfamiliar dust, pollen and other residue to deal with.
+Additionally, when you enter a new place, there will be unfamiliar dust, pollen and more residue to deal with.
 Allergies irritate the sinuses and eyes.
 This irritation can easily lead to sinus infections.
 Sinus infections lead to redness, swelling, itchiness and other problems no one wants during a move.

 - Dust and vacuum before you begin to pack your home